-Expected economic loss in 2020 from net conversion attributable to agriculture in 2020 was US\$2020 0.5 billion yr-1, with a greater than 5% chance that losses are over US\$2020 3 billion yr-1 (Figure 32).
-Section 3.8.2 discusses how the annual losses of land conversions attributable to agriculture in 2020 compares to total losses from food system GHG and nitrogen emissions in 2020.
+Expected economic loss per year from net conversion attributable to agriculture in 2020 was US\$2020 0.5 billion yr-1, with a greater than 5% chance that losses are over US\$2020 3 billion yr-1 (Figure 32).

 How much of the estimated economic loss from land conversion can be recovered from transforming agricultural production and food systems is unclear without global modelling studies placing food system mitigation costs within the context of least cost abatement of land use change.